top of page

 • Causing the death of another person while driving under the influence can result in charges of DUI manslaughter, a serious felony offense with severe consequences.

-Sobriety Checkpoints:
+Florida Sobriety Checkpoints:

 • Law enforcement in Florida may conduct sobriety checkpoints to identify and apprehend impaired drivers.